 TRANSFERS TO THIRD COUNTRIES

-RIGHTS OF THE PERSONS CONCERNED
+RIGHTS OF THE DATA SUBJECTS

-Pursuant to Art.
-17 DSGVO, you have the right to demand that the data concerned be deleted immediately or, alternatively, to demand that the processing of the data be restricted pursuant to Art.
-18 DSGVO.
+In accordance with Art.
+17 DSGVO, you have the right to demand that the data in question be deleted without delay, or alternatively, in accordance with Art.
+18 DSGVO, to demand restriction of the processing of the data.

 RIGHT OF OBJECTION

-If users do not wish cookies to be stored on their computer, they are asked to deactivate the corresponding option in the system settings of their browser.
-Stored cookies can be deleted in the system settings of your browser.
+If users do not want cookies to be stored on their computer, they are asked to deactivate the corresponding option in the system settings of their browser.
+Stored cookies can be deleted in the system settings of the browser.
 The exclusion of cookies can lead to functional restrictions of this online offer.

 DELETION OF DATA

-COLLECTION OF ACCESS DATA AND LOGFILES
+COLLECTION OF ACCESS DATA AND LOG FILES

 PROVISION OF CONTRACTUAL SERVICES

 We process inventory data (e.g., names and addresses as well as contact data of users), contract data (e.g., services used, names of contact persons, payment information) for the purpose of fulfilling our contractual obligations and services pursuant to Art.
-6 Para.
+6 para.
 1 lit b.
 DSGVO.
 The entries marked as mandatory in online forms are required for the conclusion of the contract.

-When contacting us (e.g. by e-mail, telephone or via social media), the user’s details will be processed in order to process the contact request and its processing in accordance with Art.
-6 Para.
-1 lit. b) DSGVO.
-User data can be stored in a customer relationship management system (“CRM system”) or a comparable enquiry organisation.
+When contacting us (e.g. by e-mail, telephone or via social media), the user’s details are processed for the purpose of handling the contact request and its processing pursuant to Art.
+6 (1) lit. b) DSGVO.
+The user’s details may be stored in a customer relationship management system (“CRM system”) or comparable enquiry organisation.

-LINKS TO OTHER WEBSITES
+LINKS TO OTHER INTERNET SITES

-ONLINE PRESENCES IN SOCIAL MEDIA
+ONLINE PRESENCE IN SOCIAL MEDIA

-Google is certified under the Privacy Shield Agreement and thus offers a guarantee of compliance with European data protection law (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).
+Google is certified under the Privacy Shield agreement and thereby offers a guarantee of compliance with European data protection law (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).